MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 (where "1111-2222-3333-4444" is the tenant ID)

-If you disable this setting, the local  *OneDrive - \<tenant name\>*  folder location will default to %userprofile%.
+If you disable this setting, the local  *OneDrive - {organization name}*  folder location will default to %userprofile%.

 > [!NOTE]
 > The %logonuser% environment variable won't work through Group Policy.
 We recommend you use %username% instead.